outboxcraft/beauter/.github/CONTRIBUTING.md

 ## How will it get processed?

-The core team will look at the submitted requests and issues and will try to resolve them within two weeks, on the development branches, patches can be released in a month for the main branch.
+The core team will look at the submitted requests and issues and will try to resolve as soon as possible on the development branches, patches can be released in a month for the main branch.

 You can chat with the core team on https://gitter.im/outboxcraft/beauter.
 Although we are a bit lazy, we try to reply as soon as we read.